Global Industrial (GIC)

 Formerly known as Systemax, Global Industrial (NYSE:GIC) distributes industrial and commercial products to businesses and institutions.

-• Performance over the past two years shows its incremental sales were much less profitable, as its earnings per share fell by 1.4% annually
+• Incremental sales over the last two years were much less profitable as its earnings per share fell by 1.4% annually while its revenue grew

-• Annual revenue growth of 4.9% over the last two years was below our standards for the industrials sector
+• Sales trends were unexciting over the last two years as its 4.9% annual growth was below the typical industrials company

 • Projected sales growth of 5.2% for the next 12 months suggests sluggish demand